aceBLD/QR-Attendance-System/README.md

 # QR Attendy
 #### !!WARNING!!
+If you are reading this please spare your sanity as i struggle coding this without any knowledge. <br>
 This repository is for educational purposes only.
 I do not intend to release any official software or app.
 It is not yet secure or safe for public use.
 I am new to the programming community and hope this is understandable.
 Its sole purpose is to present the project to my class.
 ### Source code for QR Attendy (Secure QR Attendance System)
 Before we started you have to get familiar with the following: